Akkari

 - 02

 The founders have lived this problem at every scale.
 At OrderAhead (W11, acquired by Square), Jeff and Henry built the product and Michael built the GTM org — 30-person sales team, 2,500 contractors, thousands of merchants.
-They learned the same lesson three times: customers are won or lost in the follow-through, not in the pitch.
+They learned the same lesson three times: customers are won or lost in the follow-through.
 At BLADE, Jeff and Henry scaled to $1.2B+ in monthly trading volume on the back of the same operational rigor.[5][6][7]

 - 03